robinrodricks/FluentStorage/doc/blob-storage/index.md

 ## Using

 The entry point to a blog storage is `IBlobStorage` interface.
 This interface is small but contains all possible methods to work with blobs.
+All the interface method have both blocking and non-blocking (async) variants.

 Usually you instantiate `IBlobStorage` with a specific instance implementing it, for instance Amazon S3 or Microsoft Azure Blob Storage, or even a local file system.
 The framework makes it trivial to create one.